visualjeff/graphApiSimulator/README.md

-Simulates Azure MS Graph API calls so you can exercise calling ODATA nextlink urls.
+Simulates Azure MS Graph API calls so you can exercise calling @odata.nextLink urls.

 To run: